Spectral insights into active matter: Exceptional Points and the Mathieu equation: Spectrum of the free Fokker-Planck operator

 \subsection{High activity, $q\gg Q^2$}

 We turn to the opposite asymptotical case of high activity.
-Trying to approach this analogously with the diffusion now as a perturbation to the active advection, we have to require that $q$ is large against the largest eigenvalue of the perturbation, that is $q\gg Q^2$.
+Trying to approach this analogously with the diffusion now as a perturbation to the active advection, we have to require that $q$ is large against the largest eigenvalue of the perturbation, that is $q\gg Q^2$, for the noise to actually be a small perturbation.
 It is at this stage already obvious, that this will be critically ill-posed in the limit of $Q\to \infty$, but we postpone this discussion to later.
 This is a direct manifestation of the fact that the diffusivity (or inverse Péclet number) as a small parameter enters the Fokker-Planck equation as the coefficient of the highest (second-order) derivative and this is, therefore, a singular perturbation.
 Such a singular perturbation will lead to a boundary-layer phenomenology in the solutions, which will become apparent in the explicit expressions later on.

 For $q^{-1}=0$, we are left with a tridiagonal Toeplitz matrix, which is defined by

 for $m'=1, \ldots, Q$ and $\tilde{\mathcal{L}} \ket{0'} = \ii \ket{1'}$.
 We can make use of the well-known~\cite{noschese} closed expression for the eigenvalues and -vectors of tridiagonal Toeplitz matrices.
 For $q^{-1}=0$, we find that the eigenmodes $\ket{n_q}$ and corresponding eigenvalues $\lambda_{q,n}$ are given by